Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## About

-Go through these samples one by one, you will learn how to protect your web service by [Azure Active Directory].
+Go through these samples one by one, you will learn how to protect your web service by [OAuth 2.0 Authorization Framework], and use [Azure Active Directory] as an authorization server.
 We will leverage [Spring Security] to achieve this.

 ## Ask for help by GitHub issues